| Page Length: | 10-12 | |

 Companies in this industry own timberlands and grow and harvest timber on production cycles of 10 years or more, primarily for use as lumber.
-Major companies include US-based Plum Creek Timber, Potlatch, Rayonier, and Weyerhaeuser, as well as Stora Enso Oyj (Finland), Svenska Cellulosa (Sweden), and Resolute Forest Products (Canada).
+Major companies include US-based PotlatchDeltic, Rayonier, and Weyerhaeuser; as well as Canfor, Resolute Forest Products, and West Fraser (all based in Canada); Stora Enso (Finland), and Svenska Cellulosa (Sweden).

 Some large companies have vertically integrated operations that may combine land ownership, land management, logging, sawmills, and manufacturing of wood or paper products.
 Companies that grow Christmas trees and other trees (woody crops) on production cycles of less than 10 years, primarily for use by the paper and pulp industries or as raw materials for engineered wood products, are not included in the industry.